Getting started

 name = module.cu.app_name

-endpoint = module.cu.fiveg_core_gnb_endpoint
+endpoint = module.cu.requires.fiveg_core_gnb

 }